browserengineering/book/book/invalidation.md

-As with `get`, the `set` method automates the dirty flag operations, making them hard to mess up. `ProtectedField` frees us from remembering that two fields (`children` and `children_dirty`) go together and makes sure we always check and reset dirty flag when we're supposed to.
+As with `get`, the `set` method automates the dirty flag operations, making them hard to mess up. `ProtectedField` frees us from remembering that two fields (`children` and `children_dirty`) go together and makes sure we always check and reset dirty flags when we're supposed to.

 ::: {.further}